 As a professional architect and urban designer, I am committed to designing a built environment that is responsive to the natural environment and inspires fellow designers.
 Furthermore, I am committed to playing a significant role in environmental protection related to urban development and green infrastructure, whilst scaling up grassroots advocacy through other media platforms.

-In Addis Ababa residential communal areas and dump collection sites are becoming inner-city landfill sites due to poor dry waste management and the absence of technology.
+In Addis Ababa, residential communal areas and dump collection sites are becoming inner-city landfill sites due to poor dry waste management and the absence of technology.
 In addition to that, waste collector bins are not properly designed to accommodate and function throughout the seasons.
 This creates an unsafe living environment for both residents and people involved in the waste collection sector, especially for women who are economically disadvantaged and deprived of education.
-This inspired me to: bring design and technology solutions to these environmental challenges; utilize the waste sector; and improve women’s economic empowerment.
+This inspired me to: bring design and technology solutions to these environmental challenges; utilise the waste sector; and improve women’s economic empowerment.